Secret Hiking Trails in US National Parks — Beyond the Main Path

 1. Fern Canyon Loop Trail - Redwood National and State Parks, California

 While not entirely unknown, Fern Canyon often gets overlooked compared to the giant redwood groves.
 This magical loop hike takes you through a narrow canyon whose 50-foot walls are completely draped in lush, prehistoric-looking ferns, kept vibrant by dripping water.
 It feels like stepping onto the set of Jurassic Park!
-You'll be wading through shallow Home Creek (or using seasonal footbridges) and navigating over logs, making it a fun and unique adventure.
+You'll be wading through shallow Home Creek and navigating over logs, making it a fun and unique adventure.

 Trail Details:

-• Park: Redwood National and State Parks, CA
+- Park: Redwood National and State Parks, CA

-• Distance: ~1.1 miles (1.8 km) loop
+- Distance: ~1.1 miles (1.8 km) loop

-• Elevation Gain: ~150 feet (45 m)
+- Elevation Gain: ~150 feet (45 m)

-• Estimated Duration: 1 - 1.5 hours
+- Estimated Duration: 1 - 1.5 hours

 2. Cohab Canyon Trail - Capitol Reef National Park, Utah

 Often missed by visitors focusing on the main scenic drive, the Cohab Canyon trail starts with a steep climb from the Fruita historic district but quickly rewards hikers with access to a beautiful hidden canyon system.
 Explore narrow slots, hidden alcoves, and enjoy stunning panoramic views overlooking the orchards and the Waterpocket Fold.
-It connects to longer trails leading to viewpoints like the Fruita Overlook and Cassidy Arch for more ambitious hikers.

 Trail Details:

-• Park: Capitol Reef National Park, UT
+- Park: Capitol Reef National Park, UT

-• Distance: ~1.7 miles (2.7 km) one-way to Hickman Bridge Trail junction, or ~3.4 miles (5.5 km) round trip from Fruita trailhead.
+- Distance: ~3.4 miles (5.5 km) round trip from Fruita trailhead

-• Elevation Gain: ~440 feet (134 m) initial climb, then rolling terrain.
+- Elevation Gain: ~440 feet (134 m) initial climb, then rolling terrain

-• Estimated Duration: 1.5 - 2.5 hours (round trip to junction)
+- Estimated Duration: 1.5 - 2.5 hours

 3. Gem Lake Trail - Rocky Mountain National Park, Colorado